heroku/devcenter-gradle/README.md

 ## Prerequisites

-* Basic Java knowledge, including an installed version of the JVM and [Gradle][gradle] 1.0-milestone-3 or later.
+* Basic Java knowledge, including an installed version of the JVM.
+* Basic Gradle knowledge including an installed version of [Gradle][gradle] (1.0-milestone-3 or later).
 * Your application must run on the [OpenJDK][openjdk] version 6.
 * A Heroku user account.
 [Signup is free and instant.][signup]